lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 ### Who Dedicates the Grave

-A person who dedicates a grave should hold the Melchizedek Priesthood and be authorized by the priesthood leader who conducts the service.
+A person who dedicates a grave should hold the Melchizedek Priesthood and be authorized by the priesthood leader who presides at the service.

 If the family prefers, a graveside prayer may be offered instead of a dedicatory prayer.
 It may be offered by anyone the family chooses.

-To act as voice in dedicating a grave, a person who is outside his own ward must show a current temple recommend to the priesthood leader who presides over the service.
+To act as voice in dedicating a grave, a person who is outside his own ward must show a current temple recommend to the priesthood leader who presides at the service.
 Or he may show a Recommend to Perform an Ordinance signed by a member of his bishopric.

 18.16.2